 Then live, Macduff: what need I fear of thee?
-But yet I'll make assurance double sure, And take a bond of fate: thou shalt not live; That I may tell pale-hearted fear it lies, And sleep in spite of thunder.
+But yet I'll make assurance double sure, And take a bond of fate.
+Thou shalt not live; That I may tell pale-hearted fear it lies, And sleep in spite of thunder.

-Thunder.
-Third Apparition: a Child crowned, with a tree in his hand
+[Thunder.
+An Apparition of a Child crowned, with a tree in his hand, rises.]

-What is this

-That rises like the issue of a king,

-And wears upon his baby-brow the round

-And top of sovereignty?
+What is this, That rises like the issue of a king, And wears upon his baby brow the round And top of sovereignty?

+ALL.
 Listen, but speak not to't.